How to Fight Drug Conspiracy Charges in North Dakota

 Here is a brief overview of what each drug offense covers.

 A person “manufactures” drugs if they participate in any stage of the “production, preparation, propagation, compounding, or processing” of a controlled substance.
 Obviously, this would cover something as direct as, say, cooking methamphetamine in a lab.
 But a person can also conspire to manufacture drugs if they do something as simple as place samples in a plastic baggie for distribution.

 To distribute a drug means to “deliver it to someone else.
 It is not necessary for the person making the delivery to receive anything in exchange for the drugs—meaning, a person may participate in a drug conspiracy simply by acting as the delivery person for the actual parties to the transaction.

 Possession with Intent to Distribute

 Importation refers to bringing illegal drugs into the United States from another country.
-The most common example of importation is a person trying to sneak drugs across the Canadian or Mexican borders.
+The most common example of importation is a person trying to sneak drugs across the borders with Canada or Mexico.

 For more information on this area of law, see our overview of drug and alcohol violations.